stefanonardo/GazeboRosPackages/src/gazebo_ros_replay_plugins/src/rosbag/README.txt

 Changelog:

+2017.22.08
+- do not record topics published by Gazebo/plugins by default
+- support white listing specific topic types from Gazebo (generalizable)
+- support rate limiting/downsampling recording of topics published by Gazebo
+- reduced sleep while paused for more responsive playback resume

 2017.10.08
 - added playback state to mark completion of loop or gracefully exit playback
 - disabled terminal input/output during rosbag playback